 face as he utters them are what touch my heart!
 That’s what true appreciation is.

-Most of us teach our children to say thank you, but few of us really understand its power.
+Most of us teach our children to say thank you, but few of us truly understand its power.
 Showing appreciation is not only etiquette, but it is a responsibility especially during the holidays.

 Many of us remember to say thank you when we get a gift, but often forget to show others appreciation for the things they do for us on a daily basis.
 And just how much appreciation does our “Thank You” show?

 “Gee thanks” isn’t much of a Thank You.
 “Gee thanks” is what is interpreted when you say…”Thanks for the gift Aunt Millie!” or even “I love it!”
 Even if your voice is excited and your face lights up when you say it, it can be empty.
 Why?
-Because in order for Aunt Millie to feel appreciated, she has to know what exactly you appreciate: The thought behind it?
-Money she spent?
-Time it took?
-Trouble she went to?
+Because for Aunt Millie to feel appreciated, she has to know what exactly you appreciate: The thought behind it?
+The money she spent?
+The time it took?
+The trouble she went to?
 And what exactly did you like about the gift: The features?
 The time it will save you?